-So isn't it good news that God places peace at the center of Christmas?
-Yet the thing we need to realize is that the Bible makes it clear that God has a different perspective on peace than we often do.
-God's peace centered in Jesus Christ is more than our often idealized vision.
+Isn't it extra good news then that God places peace at the center of Christmas?
+However what we need to realize is that God has a different perspective on peace than we often do.
+God's peace centered in Jesus Christ is more than our idealized image of peace.

-For example, we often think of peace as the absence of something.
-We think that if we could only get rid of some tasks, or simplify our schedules, or have more time to sit and do nothing, that then we will find peace and tranquility.
-Or if we could take more time at the lake, or more pampered vacations, then we would relax and find peace.
+We of course often think of peace as the absence of something.
+We think that if we could only get rid of some tasks; simplify our schedules; have more time to sit and do nothing-then we will find peace and tranquility.
+If we could only take more time at the lake; more pampered vacations then we would relax and find peace.

 Peace in the Bible, however, is rooted in the Hebrew word, "shalom."
 This word, shalom, is not about the absence of something, but about being connected.
-It is about wholeness, about being settled and secure.
-It is not the absence of trouble, or busy schedules, but is found in having the presence of God in us by faith.
+It is about wholeness; about being settled and secure.
+It is not the absence of trouble or busy schedules; rather it is found in having the presence of God in us by faith.